EOSIO/eos/docs/cleos/command-reference/system/system-voteproducer-unapprove.md

 ---
-title: "system claimrewards"
+title: "system voteproducer unapprove"
-excerpt: "Claim producer rewards"
+excerpt: "Remove one producer from list of voted producers"
 ---
 ## Positional Arguments
+- `voter` _TEXT_ - The voting account
-- `owner` _TEXT_ - The account to claim rewards for
+- `producer` _TEXT_  - The account to remove from voted producers
 ## Options
 - `-h,--help` Print this help message and exit
 - `-x,--expiration` _TEXT_ - set the time in seconds before a transaction expires, defaults to 30s